Bliss-e-V/11BLISS/README.md

 ## Deploying in the Cloud

-You can use any CloudProvider you want.
+You can use any cloud provider you want.
 We recommend to decouple the frontend and backend deployments, even though you may also deploy them in a single machine. 💪🧨